6 Simple Ways To Calm Your Highly Sensitive Nervous System

 Takeaway

 The good news is, you’re not alone.
-Many people navigate the world with a similar nervous system.
 And there are a wealth of tools and techniques available to help you manage it.